PeterDrake/quoke_game1/README.md

 To open this project in Unity:

 1. Clone the repository as usual but *do not open it in Unity yet*.
-If you do, Unity build improper internal links to the missing assets.
+If you do, Unity will build improper internal links to the missing assets.
 2. Within the `Assets` directory, create a directory called `Purchased`.
 3. Obtain the following assets and copy them into `Purchased`:
     - POLYGONCityCharacters